neocmakelsp/neocmakelsp/README.md

 ### Format cli

-_Note: When formating files, make sure that your .editorconfig file is in your working directory_
+_Note: When formatting files, make sure that your .editorconfig file is in your working directory_

 ```
 format the file